 - If the interface is being used as expected

 As examples, these heat maps show exactly where users spend the most time on a page and which links are most popular.
-You can use this information to improve your websites in ways that makes your content more effective and increases click-through rates.
+You can use this visual data to improve your websites in ways that makes your content more effective and increases click-through rates.

 A heat map analysis offers easy-to-follow insights into your website performance, allowing you to confirm the organization and content of your webpages and, if needed, adjust the position of popular links and content, improve ad placements, and fix interface issues.